Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 18 Oktober 2024 22.25.31 UTC
+- WIB: Jumat, 18 Oktober 2024 23.30.34 UTC
-- WITA: Jumat, 18 Oktober 2024 23.25.31 UTC
+- WITA: Sabtu, 19 Oktober 2024 00.30.34 UTC
-- WIT: Sabtu, 19 Oktober 2024 00.25.31 UTC
+- WIT: Sabtu, 19 Oktober 2024 01.30.34 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: friendship
+Kategori: technology